cognusion/go-jar/README.md

     Redirect string
     // RedirectCode is an optional code to send as the redirect status RedirectCode int
-    // RedirectPCRE is a Perl-Compatible Regular Expression with grouping to apply to the Hostname, replacing $1,$2, etc. in ``Redirect``
+    // RedirectHostMatch is a Perl-Compatible Regular Expression with grouping to apply to the Hostname, replacing $1,$2, etc. in ``Redirect``
-    RedirectPCRE string
+    RedirectHostMatch string
     // ReplacePath is used to replace the requested path with the target path ReplacePath string
     // StripPrefix is used to replace the requested path with one sans prefix